AeroMAPS/AeroMAPS/_sources/books/documentation_gui.md

 #### Air traffic

 The user can first make assumptions on the evolution of air traffic.

-Overall, the user can directly define mean air traffic growth rates on the period 2020--2050 for the four considered markets in the model: passenger short-range, passenger medium-range, passenger long-range and freight.
-By default, these values are fixed to 3% per year, i.e. values close to aviation industry's projections {cite}`atagwaypoint`.

-Moreover, by default, a modeling of Covid-19 epidemic is included.
+By default, a modeling of Covid-19 epidemic is included.
 It significantly disrupted global air traffic in 2020 and its consequences are likely to disrupt global traffic for several years.
 To take account of this epidemic, this option incorporates a 66% decline in traffic in 2020 compared with 2019 and a return to the 2019 level by 2024 according to